How 3D Printing is Disrupting the $280 Billion Jewelry Industry

 But today, digital design and 3D printing are primed to disrupt these age-old practices in a major way.
 Supplementing traditional processes with digital techniques brings new possibilities in design and production to jewelers, as well as exciting new customization options for customers.

 3D printed jewelry production augments the principles of investment casting, or lost wax casting with the advantages of a digital design and manufacturing process.

 With traditional lost-wax casting, jewelry designers hand-carve the original pattern in wax, place the wax pattern in a mold to be burned out, and then pour precious metals like gold or silver into the mold cavity to create the cast piece.
 To achieve its final appearance, designers polish and finish the cast piece to shine.

-With the digital workflow, jewelers use CAD software tools to create the designs digitally and a 3D printer to produce the patterns that can then be cast in the mold.
-After burnout of the positive pattern, the process follows the same path as traditional casting.
+With the digital workflow, jewelers use CAD software tools to create the designs digitally and a high-resolution 3D printer to produce the 3D printed patterns that can then be cast in the mold.
+After burnout of the positive pattern, the process follows the same path as traditional investment casting.
 Thanks to the digital techniques, the need for time-intensive manual labor is reduced and the design itself is easy to preserve, modify, and recreate when needed.

 How Jewelers and Customers Benefit

 Until now, the complexity of the design and production process made customized jewelry an expensive privilege.
 With digital tools, however, jewelers have already started offering personalized creations as part of their basic service or as a value add.
 If you go to a jeweler today and ask for an engagement ring, often you'll have the option to customize a unique design.

 Jeweller and customer can discuss the design together, and an hour later, the customer can hold and try on a real, physical model of the ring.
 In jewelry retail, on-site digital design combined with the speed of 3D printing has drastically shortened the feedback loop between designer and customer.